intel/xpumanager/xpumd/extension/inteldevicewatch/README.md

 the process either never enumerated it, or Sysman rescans its devices on the `DEVICE_ATTACH` event that ends the flap.

+> **NOTE:** To work around problems in the Level-Zero Sysman driver, the
+> extension currently tracks also the "generation" of the device.
+I.e. device
+> that is destroyed and recreated identical (e.g. driver unbind/bind) is treated
+> as a change, and in `change_action: exit` mode costs a restart.

 ## Limitations

 - The baseline is a sysfs scan at `Start` of this extension, not guaranteed to